Frederick Triebel

+Early life

+He was born in Peoria, Illinois on December 29, 1865, where his father was a monument maker.
+His father Otto had been apprenticed as a stone carver in Germany before immigrating to the United States and it was likely from him that Triebel learned the rudiments of sculpting.

+Career

 At the age of 16 Triebel was apprenticed to a stone carver in Chicago, and from there he moved to first New York and then Boston.
 In 1882 he won a scholarship to attend the Royal Academy of Fine Arts in Florence, Italy where he attended and prospered.
-While there he married Santina Grosse.
+While there, he married Santina Grosse.
 Their first two children, Dante and Beatrice were born in Italy.
 In the early 1890s Triebel was invited to be a part of the international sculpture selection jury for the World's Columbian Exposition.
-He also exhibited six works at the exposition.
+He also exhibited six works at the exposition and sold everything he exhibited.

+In 1899, Triebel moved from Italy to New York.
+He was the first artist to create a studio in MacDougal Alley.
+He lived in No. 6.

+In 1919, he applied for a job as a tracer at the Hog Island shipyard.

+Death

+Triebel died on September 14, 1944.